 Robustness against large number of users (Functional Req.
 2.1.2.1)

-Sufficient information shall be given to demonstrate the behavior of the system under extreme situations, e.g. high user loads.
+Sufficient information shall be given to demonstrate the behavior of the system under extreme situations, e.g. high medium loads.
 The information shall provide compelling evidence that the system does not more likely break as compared to a legacy (non-TGai) 802.11-bases system.

 Note: One approach to provide such compelling evidence may to compare the performance of a ledacy system against the performance of a TGai system / proposal using the method outlined below showing compliance to the system’s performance requirements.